-In the proposed method, the lookup table for 8x8 is removed and the table for 4x4 block is used for both 4x4 and 8x8 blocks to reduce the sizes of lookup tables.
-The DC/AC classification of 8x8 block is also eliminated.
+In the proposed method, the lookup table for 8x8 is removed so that the table for 4x4 block is used for both 4x4 and 8x8 blocks.
+The DC classification of 8x8 block is also removed.

-The benefits of the proposed method are as follows:
+The benefits of the proposed method are summarized as follows:

-The number of contexts is reduced by a total of 11: 2 for 4x4 luma block, 4 for 8x8 luma block, and 5 for 8x8 chroma block.
+The number of contexts is reduced by 11

-The context derivation process for 8x8 block is simplified by removing the DC/AC classification.
+DC classification of 8x8 block is removed.

-The sizes of the lookup tables are smaller because 14 elements of lookup tables are saved.
+One lookup table ctxIdxMap8x8 is removed

 Simulation results

 The proposal is implemented on HM-5.0.
-The simulations were performed based on common condition.
+The simulations were performed based on common condition and low QP condition.
 Table 1 and 2 summarize the results of the experiments.

-Table 1: Performance at QP=22,27,32,37 of the proposed method compared to anchor (HM-5.0)
+Table 1: Performance of the proposed method (common condition)

-Table 2: Performance at QP=12,17,22,27 of the proposed method compared to anchor (HM-5.0) (to be updated)
+Table 2: Performance of the proposed method (QP = 12, 17, 22, 27)

 Conclusion

 In this document, a modification of significance map coding for 4x4 and 8x8 blocks is proposed.
-In this proposal,the number of context for 4x4 and 8x8 blocks is reduced by 11 (about 30%, 11/37) and context derivation process is simplified by using the common lookup table for luma and chroma and removing DC/AC classification of 8x8 block.
+In this proposal,the number of context for 4x4 and 8x8 blocks is reduced by 11 (about 30%, 11/37) and context derivation process is simplified by using the common lookup table for luma and chroma and removing DC classification of 8x8 block.
 The performance loss is negligible (up to 0.1 %).
 We recommend the proposal to be adopted as a part of the next HM.

 References